blallau/cluster-ansible-aio/README.md

 ## Troubleshooting guide

 * deployment fails on "virtual_nodes : Get IP address of VM":
-=> maybe network interfaces naming in VM is different than configured using cloudinit.
+=> maybe network interfaces naming in VM is in conflict with cloudinit config.